-The Advanced Animation and Effects course exposes students to various particle effects, rigid and soft body dynamics, and effects like rain, snow, lightning, fire and different types of shatter.
-Through hands-on tutorials students will simulate and render a variety of visual effects including liquid, cloth and hair.
-Students will also explore rendering layers and passes, and composite these elements into stunning portfolio work.
+The Advanced Animation and Effects course introduces students to various particle effects including rigid and soft body dynamics.
+Students will create effects like rain, snow, lightning, fire, and different types of shatter.
+The students will also simulate and render various visual effects, including liquid, cloth, and hair.